DeathEaterSam/Human-Activity-Recognition/README.md

 Download either the CPU version or GPU version of the OpenPose Demo from the following link: https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases

-Follow the Instructions.txt file inside the downloaded zip file to download the models required by OpenPose (about 500 Mb).
+Follow the `Instructions.txt` file inside the downloaded zip file to download the models required by OpenPose (about 500 Mb).
-Then, you can run OpenPose from the PowerShell command-line by following https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/01_demo.md.
+Then, you can run OpenPose from the PowerShell command-line or CMD by following https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/01_demo.md.

 Use the flag `--write_json folder_name\` with the video's to obtain the JSON files